 When all parties are agreeable, collaboration is easy.
 It is when the parties are not agreeable that a leader goes to work.
-Disagreements can come from many sources and for many reasons but the key to connecting opposing positions starts with understanding all sides.
+Disagreements can come from many sources and for many reasons, but the key to connecting opposing positions starts with understanding all sides.
 How can a leader create a collaborative effort when disagreement is present?

 - When inside the team’s control – Determine if it is because of an overly optimistic delivery schedule or poor performance.
-An overly optimistic delivery schedule can often be adjusted within a range.
+An excessively optimistic delivery schedule can often be adjusted within a range.
 A performance issue must be diagnosed and fixed.
 There are no excuses for anything less than expert execution.

 - Continue to listen carefully to the naysayers throughout the project – As with any strategy project, an organization or team takes on, it must be a process of continual learning, tweaking, and adjusting.
 Making these decisions quickly and with integrity to the strategic or project plan is the leader’s role.

 Next time you are responsible for the execution of a project or strategy, pay heed to those on the team that thinks differently than you.
 You might learn enough to make this team execute beyond expectations.